TRAPPIST-1b: Orbit

 TRAPPIST-1b orbits very close to its parent star.
 One orbit requires only 36 hours, or about 1.51 Earth days.
 It orbits about 0.0115 AU from its star, just 1.2% the distance between Earth and the Sun.
 The close proximity to its host star means that TRAPPIST-1b is likely tidally locked.
-It also has a very circular orbit, with an eccentricity of 0.00622, significantly more circular than Earth's orbit.
+It also has a very circular orbit, with an eccentricity of 0.00622, significantly more circular than Earth's orbit, which has an eccentricity of 0.0167086.